 Trade policies and actions which have been, or in the future may be, implemented by the United States against other countries, including China, relating to the import and export of certain products, and negotiations with respect thereto, may have a negative effect on our business, financial condition, and results of operations in China and other markets.
-There have been consistent, ongoing discussions and activities that raise concern in this regard.
+In 2025, there have been increased, consistent, ongoing discussions and activities from the new U.S. presidential administration that raise concern in this regard.